jhawthorn/ttytest/README.md

 ### Configurables

+Currently the only configuration for ttytest2 is max wait time.

+Max wait time represents the amount of time in seconds that ttytest2 will keep retrying an assertion before failing.

-You can configure the max wait time (in seconds) for ttytest2 to wait before failing an assertion.
+You can configure max wait time as shown below.

-For the max wait time, ttytest2 keeps retrying the assertions.

 ``` ruby
 @tty = TTYtest::new_terminal('')